Gay and Lesbian Labor Activists Network: Activities and outreach

 GALLAN hosted many events in order to educate the community about LGBTQ issues and support their cause.
 Events and activities included marching at Gay Pride parades, building coalitions with LGBTQ groups, working on referendum campaigns, supporting union organizing drives, providing education to unions, and attending rallies and providing strike support.

 The Gay and Lesbian Activists Network held regular networking events in Boston for members, called Gay and Lesbian Labor Activists Networking Today (GALLANT).
 On flyers for the event, they defined the word "gallant" as "1.
 Show or gay in appearance; 2.
 High-spirited and courageous."
 GALLANT started by hosting meetings/potluck events to help "bring gay issues to the labor community and labor issues to the gay community."
 GALLAN also participated in larger national events, such as the Celebration of Labor Solidarity, which took place in October 1987 in Washington D.C.
-This event honored the mutual support between the Lesbian and Gay Movement and the U.S. Labor Movement, and featured speakers from labor unions across America, as well as Barney Frank, a US congress member at the time.
+This event honored the mutual support between the Lesbian and Gay Movement and the U.S. Labor Movement, and featured speakers from labor unions across America, as well as Barney Frank, a U.S. Congressman at the time.